 Interdisciplinary approaches are desirable but not essential.

 Applications should be submitted by research partners through IRAMS.
 The partners should work together to complete the Case for Support, available to download through IRAMS, which includes more detailed guidance about what to include in each section.
-There is no fixed deadline for submission.

 Deadlines and review process